Hart has 34 saves in Flyers’ 4-1 win over Bruins

 Jaroslav Halak stopped 25 shots starting in place of the Vezina Trophy finalist, who broke a finger on his left hand before the start of training camp.

 Rask was healthy enough to start in Boston’s 4-1 exhibition game loss to Columbus on Wednesday.
 He allowed three goals on 23 shots over 30 minutes, before giving way to Halak.
+Cassidy said Rask was feeling better, and hoped he could return for Boston’s game against Tampa Bay on Wednesday.

-Hart closed the season going 9-2 and allowing 21 goals, and surpassed Pete Peeters, who was nearly 23 in winning Game 1 of Philadelphia’s preliminary series over Edmonton in 1980.
+Hart surpassed Pete Peeters, who was nearly 23 in winning Game 1 of Philadelphia’s preliminary series over Edmonton in 1980.

-The Flyers were among the NHL’s hottest teams before the season was paused in March because of the coronavirus pandemic.
-Philadelphia had won nine straight before a 2-0 loss to Boston on March 10, the two teams’ final game before play was stopped.

-On Sunday, the Flyers were the more physical and opportunistic team in capitalizing on the Bruins’ sloppiness.

 Raffl opened the scoring 5:33 into the second period when he was set up alone driving to the net by Travis Sandheim, who kept the puck in at the blueline.
 Thompson scored 3:58 later with a snap shot from the left circle on a play that began with teammate Ivan Provorov pouncing on a Bruins’ turnover in the neutral zone.